kevinyee1993/flex-project/README.md

 	Blog sites which can be scraped for reviews, recommendations, etc.

 **Matching trip data points to user preferences**
-Use Tensorflow to teach machine to classify activities stored in db as good recommendation or not per survey answers.
+For lodging recommendations, direct matches will be made with survey responses (budget) Use Tensorflow to teach machine to classify activities stored in db as good recommendation or not per survey answers.
+Machine will be trained with pre-scraped activities and specific user archetypes as the main 2 attributes, and with a recommendation rating as the “label.”
 Failing that, write our own logic to achieve the same result.